nvanlaerebeke/container-docs-daux.io/README.md

 - REPO(default: registry.crazyzone.be): repository to push the image to
 - NAME(default: daux.io): name of the image
 - TAG(default: latest): tag name
-- COMPOSER_INSTALLER_HASH(default: ): stops the build if the composer installer hash does not match

 ## Using the image

 The image expects the source to be located in "/source" and will put the generated files in "/source/static"

-When the environment variable BUILD_TAG is passed a file 'build' will be added in the root with the tag.

 Example:

 ```
 docker run --rm -ti \
     -v "source:/source" \
-    -env BUILD_TAG=ce6d115
     registry.crazyzone.be/daux.io
 ```